 I originally wrote this scene from Verity on October 17, 2016, assuming without reflection that I should start writing at the beginning.
 I discovered shortly thereafter that working sequentially through the story would not be an effective strategy for me.
 Perhaps because of that, or because these were the very first words I wrote, this passage feels rather forced, and I’m only including it here for historical purposes and because it has some exposition that I think is somewhat relevant.

 Mildred Sheffield descended from the train onto the platform and then down the stairs to street level.
-Across form the station a wide lawn spread out before her, a gently curving, porous driveway and a solid walkway beside it leading to the porte cochère and entrance of the Verity Clinic.
+Across from the station a wide lawn spread out before her, a gently curving, porous driveway and a solid walkway beside it leading to the porte cochère and entrance of the Verity Clinic.
 As the train rumbled away behind her, she began walking towards the building.

 She had just finished her month of supervised recuperative leave.
 Her last patient had passed in the gentle fashion that was by then so customary of those who chose to escape their suffering, and whom the clinic assisted in doing so.
 As always, Mildred felt a slight trepidation to be returning, to be receiving a new patient, one that would inevitably leave as well.
 It was a cycle that would continue over and over until no one remained who was afflicted with the terrible disease.